 It is important to note stationary oil rig and well workers are not covered by the Jones Act, which applies to other seamen.
 Instead, stationary workers are covered by traditional workers’ compensation policies or LHWCA, which is a federal program that covers workers who are injured or fall ill in U.S. waters.
 Lapeze & Johns can help you determine under which injury law your claim falls and recommend appropriate courses of action.

 An injured seaman has the opportunity to receive three kinds of compensation during the course of a maritime injury claim.
 You may sue your employer, as well as the owner of the oil or gas vessel, for negligence.
 You are also entitled to “maintenance and cure,” which is available regardless of liability and requires a maritime employer to care for a seaman and his medical expenses and provide room and board.
 The maintenance aspect of the coverage also secures home costs, such as housing payments, utilities, insurance, taxes, and food.

 Injuries that qualify under maritime injury law extend far beyond physical accidents.
 Food poisoning, chemical and hazardous substance exposure, and mental exhaustion may also be covered.
-Going through health and safety training can minimize the chance of accidents, but even the best laid plans may go awry at sea.
+Going through health and safety training can minimize the chance of accidents, but even the good laid plans may go awry at sea.

-For the best opportunity at being compensated for your injury as an oil and gas rig worker, contact Lapeze & Johns.
-Our maritime attorneys in the Gulf Coast provide honest advice to help you make the best decisions about pursuing your claim.
+For the opportunity at being compensated for your injury as an oil and gas rig worker, contact Lapeze & Johns.
+Our maritime attorneys in the Gulf Coast provide honest advice to help you make the decisions about pursuing your claim.

 We understand you have a lot to think about after your accident.
 We know that worry about job security is a factor if you pursue a claim against your employer or a vessel owner.
 Many maritime workers are afraid they will get blacklisted or blackballed for pursuing compensation in a maritime injury claim.
 Our first concern is laying to rest your concerns and determining the right course of action for you and your family.